HBRS-AMR/SS23_Assignment_BehaviorTree/README.md

 7. Now move the robot using joypad until the arrows *almost* converges to actual robot's pose.

 8. Congratulations!!
-Now you have successfully mapped the environmnet and localised in it.
+Now you have successfully mapped the environment and localised in it.

 ## References: